How to Choose the Right DNA Paternity Test: Legal, At-Home, and Prenatal Options

 Advantages:

-• Ideal for complex family situations or missing records.
+• Ideal for resolving complicated family structures or missing records.

-• Can help resolve disputes about familial ties.
+• Can help clarify familial connections in disputes.

-At-home paternity tests are typically the most affordable option, costing between $200–$300 depending on the provider.
+At-home paternity DNA tests are the most affordable, usually costing $200–$300 depending on the provider.
+They offer private, convenient sample collection but are not valid for legal use.

-Can I use at-home paternity test results in court?
+Are at-home DNA paternity test results accepted in court?

 Follow us on Instagram and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 302-529-1789, Mon-Sunday from 8:00 AM to 9:00 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.